Home Removable Implant Dentures/Overdentures

 • Higher Cost:The most significant drawback of implant overdentures compared to traditional dentures is their cost.
 The procedure involves surgical implantation, high-quality materials, and specialized dental expertise, all of which contribute to a higher price point than traditional dentures.
 This extra cost can make implant overdentures less accessible for some patients.

 • Time-Consuming Process:The process of getting implant overdentures is lengthier than that for traditional dentures.
-It involves multiple stages, including surgery, healing time for osseointegration (the integration of the implant with the jawbone), and the fitting of the final overdenture once everything has fully healed and the implant have osseointegrated with the bone.
+It involves multiple stages, including surgery, healing time for osseointegration (the integration of the implant with the jawbone).
+This is followed by the fitting of the final overdenture once the implants have osseointegrated with the bone.
 This process can take several months, which might not be ideal for those seeking a quicker solution.

 • Need for Sufficient Bone Density:Not everyone is a candidate for implant overdentures.
-A sufficient amount of healthy jawbone is required to anchor the implants securely.
-Patients with severe and significant bone loss, either from long-term denture wear or other factors, may need bone grafting before they can proceed with implant overdentures, adding to the cost and length of the treatment process.
+To securely anchor implants, a sufficient amount of healthy jawbone is necessary.
+Patients with significant bone loss, either from long-term denture wear or other factors, may need bone grafting before they can proceed with implant overdentures.
+This will add to the cost and length of the treatment process.

 Alternatives